 vs. Stunning Steve Austin/Ric Rude

-Kind of creepy as you think that out of the four
+Kind of creepy as you think that out of

-here with really crisp work.
+great here with really crisp work.
 He had the coolest jumping piledriver

 ever, and I really dug the full leg extension he used on his kneelifts